 Visit two historic Loire Valley castles in one day from Paris via high speed rail

 See the French castles of Chenonceau and Chambord, coupled with a wine experience at a great Loire wine house.!

 Chambord, Chenonceau and Wine Cave Itinerary

 Depart Paris in the morning via high-speed TGV rail.
-An hour later you’ll be in the heart of the Loire Valley in the city of Tours!
+An hour later you’ll be in the heart of the Loire Valley.
 You’ll meet our guide at the nearby Tours tourist office and begin an exciting day discovering France’s historic château country.
 You’ll visit two of the most popular castles (Chenonceau and Chambord) and visit a small wine cellar.

 Dating from the 1100’s, Chenonceau has the most Gothic feel of all the Loire castles.
 An architectural refresh in 1513 gave it a new look; the castle’s age is dated from then, making it more than 500 years old.
 There is a much-photographed arched bridge at its base that joins the château to the river Cher’s opposite bank.

 Besides the Royal Palace of Versailles, it is the most-visited château in France.
 Chenonceau played a key role in both World Wars, serving as a hospital in World War I and a means of escaping Nazis in World War II.
 Anyone on the run could escape from Nazi territory to free France on the other side of the river, using the castle’s bridge and secret passageways.